FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Method

-\textbf{Proposition 3 (U-Head Upper Bound Guarantee).} If $u_i^t \leq u_{\max}$ for all $i$, then after one conservative transport update using U-head under periodic boundary conditions, $u_i^{t+1} \leq u_{\max}$ for all $i$.
+\textbf{Proposition 3 (U-Head Upper Bound Guarantee).} If $u_i^t \leq u_{\max}$ for all $i$, then after one conservative transport update using the U-head under periodic boundary conditions, $u_i^{t+1} < u_{\max}$ for all $i$.

-The proof follows from observing that the total inflow to cell $i$ is $b_i \beta_i < b_i = u_{\max} - u_i$, so $u_i + \text{inflow} < u_{\max}$, and since all outflow terms are nonnegative, the bound is preserved.
-This provides a hard structural guarantee for upper bounds analogous to the L-head guarantee for lower bounds.
+The proof is dual to that of Proposition~2: total inflow to cell $i$ is $b_i \beta_i < b_i = u_{\max} - u_i$, and all outflow terms are nonnegative.
+The U-head thus provides a strict structural guarantee for upper bounds analogous to the L-head guarantee for lower bounds.